-ID #: NAME:
+ID #:NAME:

 CLASS YEAR: E-MAIL: DATE:

-☐Fill in the Intended d Plan box below.
+□Fill in the Intended Plan box below.

-sheet - check sheets Narrative, an up to date Core check sheet, and up-to-date Major/Minor check have completed, a plan for the courses you will take in your junior and senior
+Attach this form to your completed Sophomore Plan Narrative, an up to date Core check sheet, and up-to-date Major/Minor check sheet - check sheets should indicate which courses you have completed, a plan for the courses you will take in your junior and senior years, and your grad audit from Jay Web.

-☐ If you would like 361-1415 or stop in or to discuss your plan, please contact the Academic Advising office at: (717)
+□ If you would like to consult with an Academic Advisor to discuss your plan, please contact the Academic Advising office at: (717) 361-1415 or stop in BSC 216.

-Your Intended P Plan of Action:
+Your Intended Plan of Action:

 MAJOR:

-CONCENTRATION N WITHIN MAJOR:
+CONCENTRATION WITHIN MAJOR:

 Optional: SECOND MAJOR

 Optional: MINOR(s):

 Required:

 SLE Option #1:

 SLE Option #2: